YCChenVictor/blog-frontend/_posts/2021-06-11-teachable-machine-clone.md

 title: (tensorflow) Clone Teachable Machine
 description:
 date: '2021-06-11'
-categories: tensorflow react
+categories: react
 note: to be continued
 ---

 ## Introduction
-This article serves as a note for cloning tensorflow open source project, teachable machine.
+This article serves as a note for cloning tensorflow open source project, [teachable machine](https://teachablemachine.withgoogle.com/).

 ## Why
 I just want to learn tensorflow and this project seems can practice both image and audio recognization.